VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 queries to construct the data for the client.
 This implies that goals for the read-side should be to keep the queries as simple as possible, and to structure the tables in the database in such a way that they can be read quickly and efficiently.

+> **BharathPersona:** Application scalability and a responsive UI are
+> often explicit goals when people choose to implement the CQRS pattern.
+> Optimizing the read-side to provide fast responses with low
+> resource utilization to queries will help you to achieve these goals.

 An important area for consideration is the interface whereby a client such as an MVC controller action submits a query to the read-side model.